hguo1728/Variable-Selection-and-Misclassified-Responses/README.md

 ---

-## `train/`

-This folder contains the **core implementation** of the proposed methods:

-- Model training and optimization
-- Supporting utilities
+### `example.ipynb`

+This Jupyter notebook includes:

+1. **Data Simulation**
+   Generates synthetic data for evaluating the method.

+2. **Method Usage**
+   Demonstrates how to apply the proposed method using the simulated data.